Knowledge base

 Preamble

-• This allows you to personalize the synchronization of these folders with IMAP clients such as Outlook, Mail iOS, Thunderbird, Spark, etc.
+- This allows, among other things, to customize the synchronization of these folders with IMAP clients such as Outlook, Mail iOS, Thunderbird, Spark, etc.

-• Note that this does not change the email retention period placed in some of these special folders.
+- Note that this does not change the storage duration limit of emails placed in some of these special folders.

 Access from the Infomaniak Web Mail app